Microscopes4Schools (M4S) Competition

 - Once you have chosen your 10 favourite images to enter the image competition, please copy the original file to the Science Image Award folder on the desktop.
 Be sure to copy the files and not move the originals.

 - Please name the copied file after the identity of the sample (e.g. flower, snail...) and if you wish include the surname of the pupil(s) who collected the sample.
+This will help with identifying who took the image, if it is judged to be a winning image.

 For technical problems and questions please contact us